ArmaanMoledin63/-Armaan-s-recycling-app/README.md

 Users can provide feedback if the classification is incorrect.

-Proper disposal guidelines are shown based on location-based recommendations.
+Proper disposal guidelines are shown

 Future Enhancements